openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ```
+In the Jobs section, see the output.
+Note: JOBS status code `CC 0000` is for success.
+If you got something else, correct the code and the test suites.
+Then resubmit.

+4. Add a new testcase to the `deptpay.cut` file.

 ```
-            TestSuite "Average Salary"

-            TestCase 'NUMBER OF PERSON TO BE 19' PERFORM AVERAGE-SALARY.
-            EXPECT DEPT-NBR-EMPS TO BE 19

-            TestCase 'TOTAL AVERAGE SALARY TO BE 111111.11' PERFORM AVERAGE-SALARY.
-            EXPECT DEPT-TOTAL-SALARIES TO BE 111111.11

 TestCase 'average salary will be greater than 5840' PERFORM AVERAGE-SALARY.
 EXPECT DEPT-AVG-SALARY >= 5840
 ```

+Then submit the jcl and see the output.

 ## Basics of continuous integration, continuous delivery